radical-edo/js-style-guide/README.md

   - Don't use comments to explain a functionality.
 If the code is to hard to understand and it's confusing you should refactor it.

-  - Avoid unnecesary or pointless comments f.e.
+  - Avoid unnecesary or pointless comments.
+Remember [Code Tells You How, Comments Tell You Why](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/).
+Always link relevant information.

     ```javascript
+    // bad
     // declaring `total` variable and setting it to 0
     var total = 0;

-    //....

-    // logging into the console the acumulated `total` value
-    console.log(total);
+    // good
+    /*
+      A bug in IE8 (https://stackoverflow.com/questions/22285569/canvas-not-working-in-ie8-browsers)
+      will cause canvas not to initialize, so we do it manually here.
+    */
+    G_vmlCanvasManager.initElement(canvas);
     ```

   - Do not use `// FIXME:` to annotate problems